• Home

 Walking tracks

 If you bring food for a picnic or snack, please take all rubbish home with you.
-Don't feed any animals or birds.
-Human food can be dangerous to their health.

-Experience Kaipupu Sanctuary
+Experience Kaipūpū Sanctuary

 Wander through regenerating bush and ancient old growth beech and tawa forest.

-See the changes in birds and plant life as you explore Kaipupu Sanctuary.
+See the changes in birds and plant life as you explore Kaipūpū Sanctuary.

 Sit and listen to the sounds of nature, away from busy urban life.

-Water transport to Kaipupu Sanctuary
+Water transport to Kaipūpū Sanctuary

 There are a number of water taxi / transport options to visit the Sanctuary.